dannyhaak/TagDataTranslation/README.md

 This library is dual-licensed:
 - GNU Affero General Public License version 3
 - Commercial license, contact tdt@dannyhaak.nl for more details

+The included XML and XSD artifacts are (c) by GS1 (https://www.gs1.org/epc/tag-data-translation-standard).